favila/enhanced-entity-map/README.md

 clojure -T:build clean
 clojure -T:build jar # cleans first

+# prints version, date, github compare link for changelog
+# Remember to change the compare link to the last release.
+clojure -T:build changelog-header

 # Go get a deploy token from https://clojars.org/tokens
+# deploy also cleans and builds jar
 CLOJARS_USERNAME=username CLOJARS_PASSWORD=token clojure -T:build deploy

+# If above succeeds, it will print a git tag command of the deployed version.
+# Run it and push.
 ```

 ## License